Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: Introduction

-Our work is also related to the practice of display advertising.
-The platform's decision on which ads to show and in what order, in different pages of a website (e.g., in different sections of an online newspaper) or within a given page (e.g., throughout a long article) is closely related to the information the platform has access to, regarding both the browsing and clicking behavior of the users.
-A long stream of works, both in marketing literature (see for instance \citealt{anand_shachar_2011} and \citealt{hoban_bucklin_2015}) and in optimization literature (see for instance, \citealt{mcafee_2009}, \citealt{balseiro_2014}, \citealt{aouad2015display}, and \citealt{sayedi_2018}) study various aspects of this problem.
-In particular, the trade-off between engagement (as an indicator of the \emph{quality of service}) and revenue (as an indicator of \emph{performance}) in online advertising has been a topic of investigation from the optimization perspective (see for instance, \citealt{lehaei_pennock_2007} and \citealt{radlinski_et_al_2008}).
+Our work is also related to display advertising and sponsored search ad auction.
+The platform's decision on which ads to show and in what order, in different pages of a website or within a given page, is closely related to the information the platform has access to, regarding both the browsing and clicking behavior of the users.
+A stream of work, both in marketing (e.g. see \citealt{anand_shachar_2011} and \citealt{hoban_bucklin_2015}) and in optimization (e.g. see, \citealt{mcafee_2009}, \citealt{balseiro_2014}, \citealt{aouad2021display}, and \citealt{sayedi_2018}) study various aspects of this problem.
+In particular, the trade-off between engagement, revenue, and ad diversity in online advertising has been a topic of investigation (e.g. see, \citealt{lehaei_pennock_2007}, \citealt{radlinski_et_al_2008} and \cite{agrawal2018proportional}).
 In case of display advertising, \cite{zhu_2009} provide a machine learning algorithm for jointly maximizing revenue while providing high quality ads.

-From a methodological point of view, our work fits within the literature of submodular optimization.
-The main technical challenge of our work is due to the less-considered set of feasible solutions (i.e., permutations) we deal with.
-Part of our technical contribution (Section~\ref{engagement}) is a machinery that relates the problem of sequential submodular optimization to the classic problem of submodular optimization over matroids, hence, allowing us to use the rich body of work on the subject (for instance, see \citealt{calinescu2011maximizing}).
-We believe that this machinery could be of independent interest.

-Our work is also closely related to assortment planning which is the study of optimally presenting a subset of products to a user.
-Assortment optimization has an extensively growing literature over recent decades.
-We refer the reader to related surveys and books \citep[cf.][]{KFV-08, lan-90, HT-98} for a comprehensive study.
-Later work have considered various consumer choice models, e.g., multinomial logit models \citep{TV-04, LV-08, top-13}, the Lancaster choice model \citep{GH-06}, ranked-list preference \citep{HGS-10, GLS-16}, and non-parametric (data-driven) choice model \citep{FJS-13}.
-The main difference of our model with the assortment optimization literature is that we optimize over permutations of products rather than subsets.
+More recently, \cite{ilvento2020multi} study the design of sponsored search ad auctions with multi-category fairness.